How to configure self-service application assignment

 Open the Azure Portal and sign in as a Global Administrator.

-Open the Azure Active Directory Extension by clicking More services at the bottom of the main left hand navigation menu.
+Open the Azure Active Directory Extension by clicking All services at the top of the main left hand navigation menu.

 Type in “Azure Active Directory” in the filter search box and select the Azure Active Directory item.